wmayner/pyphi/docs/examples/magic_cut.rst

 minimum information partition of a system can result in new concepts being created.

-First let's create the the Rule 110 network, with all nodes off in the current state.
+First let's create the the Rule 110 network, with all nodes OFF in the current state.

     >>> import pyphi